kitschpatrol/yanki-obsidian/README.md

 Yanki does _not_ support this scenario for the notes / cards it manages — it maintains a strict hierarchical relationship in which a note and its cards always live in a single deck.
 Notes may be deleted / recreated and study progress might be lost if you attempt to split up a note's cards.

+### Can I mix regular Anki note syntax into my Markdown?

+No. "Native" Anki syntax like the `{{c1::...` cloze markup cannot coexist peacefully with Yanki's Markdown-style notes.
+And in rare cases, doing this can cause sync errors.

+### I'm stuck on an old version of Obsidian, can I still use Yanki?

+Older releases of the plugin provide compatibility back to Obsidian version 1.5.0, which was originally released in November 2023.

 ## Privacy and security

 ### Network use